- 23rd International Workshop on Personalized Human-Computer Interaction and Recommender Systems

 - Short papers and demos (4 pages) representing work in progress and early promising results

-- Vision and position papers (2 pages) that provide future directions; visions may be bold, but should be backed up with relevant literature
+- Vision and position papers (2 pages) providing future directions; visions may be bold, but should be backed up with relevant literature

 In addition to regular workshop submissions, we specifically aim to invite Master and Ph.D. students to submit their research plans and to present their work to the community.
 Students are encouraged to submit and present their work in English, but submissions and presentations in German are welcome as well.